 It’s a new decade and workplace wellness has changed dramatically.
 In order to stay competitive, businesses must offer holistic compensation strategies to attract and retain a quality workforce.
-Including extended health benefits, above average wages, room for growth and self-improvement.
-The two main types of employee benefits are: group insurance and spending accounts.
-Custom plans are designed for clients based on company culture and growth goals.
-Happy employees + happy customers = happy business owners.
+Including extended health benefits, above-average wages, room for growth, and self-improvement.
+The two main types of employee benefits are group insurance and spending accounts.
+Custom plans are designed for clients based on company culture.

 When a plan is experience rated, it means that some portion of previous claims is taken into consideration when setting future rates.
 Insurance companies closely monitor the claims and losses that come from the policies that they support to evaluate whether certain policyholders are more prone to claims, making them more risky to insure.
 It is easier for an insurance company to determine the risk associated with an entire class of policyholders, but harder to determine how risky and individual policyholder is.
 The benefit plans themselves are not static either, with changing maximums, waiting periods, and co-insurances all having an effect on the groups overall experience.